ve7gel/RainMachine/README.md

 This nodeserver was developed on the rainmachine Mini-8.
 It should work similarly on other devices,
     but hasn't been tested.
 Software currently fully supports hardware version 2, with API version 4.1 or higher.
+On hardware version 1 rain sensor and freeze protect states are not available.

 Tested OK on Polisy and RPi